bellachip/intro-to-python/README.md

 6. Using a for loop and .append() method append 2 more animals in the list. print the appended list
 7. Clear all the elements in the list and print the cleared list

+## Lesson 6 11/1/2021
+In Lesson 6 we learn about if statements.
+If statenments are used to check a condition or compare values.

+### Homework 6
+a = 2
+b = 3
+c = 5
+d = 6;
+Animal_list=["koala", "fox", "panda", "chipmunk", "sloth", "penguin", "dolphin"]

+1. check if 'a' is equal to 'b'
+2. Check if the value of 'd/a' is greater than 2 if not print false
+3. check if sloth and penguin exists in the Animal_list.

 ### Contacts
 Email hwy4012@gmail.com for personal zoom session python lessons.
 Private lessons are held through zoom.
 Private lessons are $40 per hour.